mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I'm sticking with TrueNAS because I care more about platform lock-in than almost anything else.
 I like supporting open-source software.

 If I were to recommend an OS to a friend who wasn't as ideologically driven, I'd definitely recommend Synology.

-## Further reading

-I like Brian Moses' posts on his homelabs.
-I learned a lot especially from his EconoNAS series, but it's worth noting that some of his builds are theoretical, so he wouldn't have hit issues like the CPU/BIOS mismatch I saw.